 - Restricted: The portion of fund balance on which constraints have been placed by creditors, grantors, contributors, laws or regulations of other governments, constitutional provisions, or enabling legislation.
 Restricted fund balance places the most binding level of constraint on the use of fund balance.
 The District classifies most of its fund balances other than General Fund as restricted, as well as unspent State categorical and earmarked education funding that are legally or otherwise restricted.
-The District's restricted fund balance total is \$85,713,314 and represents \$1,370,315 for categorical programs, \$79,145 for grants, \$5,108,578 for food service, \$14,020,123 for debt service and \$65,135,153 for capital projects. - Committed: The portion of fund balance that can only be used for specific purposes pursuant to constraints imposed by formal action of the highest level of decision-making authority (i.e., agenda item, consent or new business, that is approved by a majority vote of the Board at a public meeting).
+The District's restricted fund balance total is \$85,713,314 and represents \$1,370,315 for categorical programs, \$79,145 for grants, \$5,108,578 for food service, \$14,020,123 for debt service and \$65,135,153 for capital projects. - Committed: The portion of fund balance that can only be used for specific purposes pursuant to constraints imposed by formal action of the highest level of decision-making authority (i.e., majority vote of the Board at a public meeting).